 5.33.352.1 Roman numerals.
 If the date appears in roman numerals, transcribe the date as it appears.
 Retain punctuation but omit internal spaces (see Transcription, 0.4.34 and Transcription, 0.4.42.3).
 Supply the year in arabic numerals in square brackets.

-5.33.352.2 Chronograms.
-Transcribe the chronogram as it appears.
-Optionally, include the date in arabic numerals in square brackets.
+5.33.352.25 Optionally, transcribe the chronogram as it appears.
+Include the date in arabic numerals in square brackets.

 5.33.352.5 Julian/Old Style dates.
 If the year of manufacture is based on the Julian calendar (sometimes called the Old Style calendar) and the manifestation is known to have been published in the following year according to the Gregorian calendar, transcribe the date as it appears and supply the Gregorian year, preceded by “that is,” in square brackets.
 Always make a Note on manufacture statement to indicate the basis for the supplied year (see 184.108.40.206).
 Do not amend the month and day, if present, by supplying Gregorian equivalents.
 In case of doubt, do not adjust the year.

 The Julian calendar was gradually abandoned in favor of the Gregorian calendar beginning in 1582, with different countries adopting the calendar in different years.
 The difficulty in determining dates during this period is further complicated by the fact that January 1 was not universally used to reckon the start of a new year (e.g., before adopting the Gregorian calendar, Great Britain and its colonies long calculated the turn of the year on March 25, the Feast of the Annunciation or “Lady Day”).
 For assistance in establishing Gregorian dates, consult a bibliographic or reference source such as Adriano Cappelli’s Cronologia, Cronografia e Calendario Perpetuo or C.R.
 Cheney’s Handbook of Dates.